Lilo & Stitch: Trouble in Paradise

-Disney's Lilo & Stitch: Trouble in Paradise (titled simply Disney's Lilo & Stitch for the American PlayStation release) is a 2002 action-platform video game developed by Blitz Games for PlayStation and Microsoft Windows.
+Disney's Lilo & Stitch: Trouble in Paradise (titled Disney's Lilo & Stitch for the American PlayStation release) is a 2002 action-platform video game developed by Blitz Games for PlayStation and Microsoft Windows.
 The game is a tie-in to and based on the Walt Disney Feature Animation film, Lilo & Stitch.
 The PlayStation version was published by Sony Computer Entertainment, while the Windows version was published by Disney Interactive Studios.